Mike Morin (ice hockey)

 Mike Morin (born July 20, 1971) is a Canadian former professional ice hockey player.
-Morin currently resides in Manchester, UK and is the Assistant Coach for the Manchester Storm.
+Morin currently resides in Manchester, England and is the Assistant Coach for the Manchester Storm.

 Early career

 Born in Melville, Saskatchewan, Morin began his career at NCAA level, playing for Lake Superior State University.
 Morin was a regular and reliable first team player, icing in 165 games in four seasons and scoring 129 points in the process.